About the TEHRF

 - equine health research projects

-- a research fellowship program for graduate students
+- research awards for graduate students

-- a summer research program for undergraduate veterinary students.
+- a summer research program for undergraduate veterinary students

 The Townsend Equine Health Research Fund has:

 - provided financial support to train nearly four dozen equine specialists in surgery, internal medicine, reproduction, epidemiology and pathology.
 Former EHRF Research Fellows are now part of an extensive network of equine practitioners and researchers across North America.